dekoza/mtgpl/docs/_sources/TSR.rst.txt

    Suspend 3—|mana_w| (Rather than cast this card from your hand, you may pay |mana_w| and exile it with three time counters on it.
 At the beginning of your upkeep, remove a time counter.
 When the last is removed, cast it without paying its mana cost.
 It has haste.)

-:mtgtip:`Knight of the Holy Nimbus<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/4/d4ac76c0-54ce-41b2-9000-e21eecaf7e99.jpg?1616277471|https://scryfall.com/card/tsr/23/knight-of-the-holy-nimbus?utm_source=api>`
+:mtgtip:`Knight of the Holy Nimbus<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/4/d4ac76c0-54ce-41b2-9000-e21eecaf7e99.jpg?1617613123|https://scryfall.com/card/tsr/23/knight-of-the-holy-nimbus?utm_source=api>`
    Flanking (Whenever a creature without flanking blocks this creature, the blocking creature gets -1/-1 until end of turn.)

    If Knight of the Holy Nimbus would be destroyed, regenerate it.

    |mana_2|: Knight of the Holy Nimbus can't be regenerated this turn.
-Only any opponent may activate this ability.
+Only your opponents may activate this ability.

 :mtgtip:`Lost Auramancers<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/0/c0595c72-5b32-4d7b-8efc-7ce5c83504dd.jpg?1616277835|https://scryfall.com/card/tsr/24/lost-auramancers?utm_source=api>`